pullohecker/hiisitynnyri/README.md

 then: python3 goblin_barrel_V2.py

-then: write the targets "<first_name>.<surname>" which in most cases is their wilma-account.
+then: write the targets "first_name.surname" which in most cases is their wilma-account.